Long after Hitler and Tiger, Judith Kerr still has yarns to spin

 Alfred later had his adopted seal stuffed, and as a little girl Judith used to sit on it and stroke its fur in the family home in Berlin.
 But after they fled Germany in 1933, when Judith was nine, the Nazis seized it along with all their possessions.

-They also publicly burned Alfred Kerr's books and put a price on his head.
+They also publicly burnt Alfred Kerr's books and put a price on his head.
 In exile in Switzerland, he joked that he felt insulted because the amount was too low.

 Those events, and the family's subsequent struggle to get by as impoverished refugees in Paris and then wartime London formed the subject of Judith Kerr's autobiographical trilogy that started with "When Hitler Stole Pink Rabbit", published in 1971.